johnowusuduah/No_Code_Low_Code_NLP_Project/README.md

 A succinct demonstration can be found here.

 ## Introduction
-The goal of the project is to use as little code as possible to generate insight from scraped data
+The goal of the project is to use as little code as possible to generate insight from scraped data.

 ## Scope
 The scraped data can be found on *gutunberg's* archive of books on python's *nltk*.
 It is G.K.
 Chesterson's nightmarish and suspensful mystery, The Man Who Was Thursday.